WL0118/Crypto_Trading_Bot/README.md

 ** * Only for study, I recommend running this bot with the 'dryrun' mode on the Freqtrade system.*  **

-This trading bot runs on the ['Freqtrade'](https://www.freqtrade.io/en/stable/) as a strategy.
+This trading bot runs on the ['Freqtrade'](https://www.freqtrade.io/en/stable/) trading environment.
 The model used in the bot indicates critical price-increasing signals.
 It is made of LightGBM including statistical trading indicators as well as many manipulated features such as price difference between crypto markets.